haleykwok/Website_Hugo_Academic/content/_index.md

           description: |2-
               Responsibilities include: Backend Development and Data Pipeline Optimization
               * Developed and maintained integrations with external eSports data providers to verify odds values.
-              * Engineered and managed the miss-game pipeline using AWS Lambda, S3, and DynamoDB.
+              * Engineered and managed pipeline using AWS Lambda, S3, and DynamoDB.
               * Designed and optimized the games’ data pipeline to ensure data integrity and usability for predictive analytics.
-              * Refactored code to remove unnecessary try-except blocks, improving overall code quality and performance.
+              * Refactored code to remove unnecessary blocks, improving overall code quality and performance.

         - title: Software Engineering (NLP) Intern
           company: Nexa Speech and UC Berkeley